mohanedy/go-router-example-with-type-safe-routes/README.md

 Another benefit of using this approach is we could extract the whole routing logic to a separate module and share it between different modules.

-## Conclusion 🎉
+## Conclusion

-To sum up, GoRouter is a great package that makes navigation easier in Flutter apps. 🚗 But it can also cause mess and confusion when we have many pages. 😕 To prevent this, we can leverage enhanced enums and extension methods to make our navigation more reliable and user-friendly. 👍 This way, we can get the best of both worlds: GoRouter’s features and code quality and readability. 🙌
+To sum up, [GoRouter](https://pub.dev/packages/go_router) is a great package that makes navigation easier in Flutter apps. 🚗 But it can also cause mess and confusion when we have many pages. 😕 To prevent this, we can leverage enhanced enums and extension methods to make our navigation more reliable and user-friendly. 👍 This way, we can get the best of both worlds: GoRouter’s features and code quality and readability. 🙌

 You can find the project’s source code on [Github](https://github.com/Mohanedy98/go-router-example-with-type-safe-routes).
 Feel free to play around and reach me on [Twitter](https://twitter.com/mohanedy98) if you have any questions, suggestions, or feedback.